Love Island (American TV series) season 4: Islanders

 The initial Islanders were revealed on July 11, 2022.

 Bria and Chazz Bryant are the first set of siblings to compete on the show in the USA franchise.

 For the first time in the show's history, the series featured a returning contestant, with Mackenzie Dipman having previously appeared in the second season.

+Kyle Fraser was removed from the villa on Day 20 following a number of complaints made about his past actions towards women.
+This included harassment, verbal abuse, inappropriate behavior, and sexual assault.

+Future appearances

+Courtney Boerner, Deb Chubb and Zeta Morrison all appeared on season one of Love Island Games..

+Sydney Paight appeared as a bombshell on season six of Love Island Australia.

+Boerner, Kat Gibson, and Paight made a guest appearance on Love Island: Beyond the Villa.

+Isaiah Campbell and Paight competed on season two of Love Island Games.

 Production

 Development

 On February 23, 2022, it was announced that the series would no longer air on CBS, who aired the first three seasons.
 The series was picked up for two additional seasons, including the fourth season by Peacock.
 In addition, the series no longer aired on CTV in Canada, who simulcasted the first three seasons with CBS.
 Instead, the series streamed on the CTV website and app, and also aired on the Crave linear channels and streaming, with episodes being added in line with Peacock.
 Additionally, on June 30, 2022, it was revealed that host Arielle Vandenberg would not return for the fourth season.
 Instead, it was revealed that actress and Modern Family star Sarah Hyland would take over as host.

-The season is filmed in Santa Barbara, California.
+The season was filmed in Santa Barbara, California.